QuCAI-Lab/repo-hub/GitHub_Essentials/README.md

   - `*` denotes a wildcard match (placeholder).
   - `/` is used to ignore pathnames relative to the .gitignore file.
   - `#` the hash symbol denotes the comment syntax.

 - Gitignore Cheat Sheet:
+  - To ignore all files (located anywhere) with extension ".ext": *.ext
+  - To ignore all files with extension ".ext" except the "filename.ext" file: !filename.ext
+  - To ignore all directories named ".dir" and all its contents: .dir/
-  - `/filename.txt` will ignore a filename.txt file located in the root directory.
+  - To ignore a "filename.ext" file located in the root directory: /filename.ext
-  - `filename.txt` will ignore all files (located anywhere) named filename.txt.
-  - `filename` will ignore any file or directory named "filename".
+  - To ignore any file (located anywhere) named "filename.ext": filename.ext
-  - `.filename` will ignore any file or directory named ".filename".
+  - To ignore any file or directory named ".filename": .filename
-  - `filename*` will ignore all files and directories starting with "filename".
+  - To ignore all files and directories starting with "filename": filename*

-  - `*.name` will ignore all files (located anywhere) with extension ".name".
-  - `!filename.mdv` will ignore all files with extension .md except the filename.md file.
-  - `dir/` will ignore all directories named dir and all its contents.
+- Receipt for pushing after updating the .gitignore file:
+  - git rm -r --cached . # To remove already tracked files from Git cache.
+  - git add --all :/

 ## Adding the .gitignore file